 - Communicating with affiliates

-A lot of times a plugin is used to collect the emails, and then the emails are configured and sent out from within the third-party tool.
+A lot of times a plugin is used to build your list and collect the emails, and then the emails are configured and sent out from within the third-party tool.
 For example, we use the Bloom Email Opt-In plugin on this blog (as seen below) to collect emails and it automatically sends the emails to our MailChimp list.
 Another common example is a newsletter widget on your blog’s sidebar or at the bottom of a post.

 MailChimp is used by over 12 million businesses and individuals to send emails to and newsletters.
 As they say, “The money is in the list.”
 Building and maintaining a high-quality email list can be a great way for a company to generate more sales and keep their current customers informed.
 MailChimp makes this process silly easy and has been perfecting their software for many years.